esphome/esphome-docs/components/cover/current_based.rst

     :image:  shelly2.5.png

 The Shelly 2.5 is the perfect hardware for this platform.
-It features two outputs with current monitoring (Thanks to an embedded :doc:`ADE7953 </components/sensor/ade7953>`) in a very small form factor (39mm x 36mm x 17 mm).
+It features two outputs with current monitoring (thanks to an embedded :doc:`ADE7953 </components/sensor/ade7953>`) in a very small form factor (39mm x 36mm x 17 mm).
 It also features an :doc:`NTC temperature sensor </components/sensor/ntc>`.

 .. figure:: images/shelly2.5.png
     :align: center
     :width: 30.0%

 These devices typically run hot (~55Cº at 20ºC room temperature).
-Long-term heavy loads (near to it's rated limit) can overheat the device.
+Long-term heavy loads (near to its rated limit) can overheat the device.
 It is strongly recommended to monitor the device temperature using the NTC temperature sensor, shutting down the device if it exceeds 90ºC.
 This safety feature is also present in the original firmware.